 Training Tomorrow’s Leaders

-In addition to developing hunt skills, our camp program is making lifelong conservationists by modeling essential character qualities and encouraging community service.
+In addition to developing hunt skills, our camp program is making lifelong conservationists by modeling essential character qualities like stewardship and also encouraging community service.

-College hunter camp provided an exciting opportunity to 15 UC Davis students destined to become wildlife managers who had no firsthand experience with hunting.
+Two College hunter camps provided exciting opportunities to 30 UC Davis and Humboldt State students destined to become wildlife managers who had no firsthand experience with hunting.

 College students and recent graduates are getting their start at California Waterfowl through college chapter activities and internships, several in partnership with the Fish and Wildlife Service and the National Wildlife Refuge system.

-The Banding with Youth Program provided hands on waterfowl research and field experience to 53 youth in partnership with Conaway Ranch and Grizzly Island WA.
+The Banding with Youth Summer Program provided hands-on waterfowl research and field experience to 35 people.

 Sharing a Love for Hunting

-By affecting public policies and building partnerships, California Waterfowl is producing results that help sustain waterfowl, wetlands, and our hunting heritage.
+Through political advocacy and building partnerships, California Waterfowl is producing results that help sustain waterfowl, wetlands and our hunting heritage:

 Donations directly support California Waterfowl’s mission and leverage government funding for habitat projects across California.